k111j0y/infosec_news/README.md

 This makes use of an already curated blog list @ https://threatable.io (huge props to the people organizing that!).

 More to come!

+# Project Notes
+snscrape or twitter have a 41 parameter limit for "or" statements.
+So, you need to grab <i>all<i/> the tweets from your users.
+Regex seemed to be the easiest method to parse with.